 Serving a full-time mission is an important decision in the life of any Latter-day Saint.
 We want to help you prepare to embark on your mission knowing that you can easily transition back to BYU when you return.
 To keep track of everything you need to do to defer for your mission, please visit the OneStop Missionary Checklist.

-BYU students who want to defer their enrollment for an LDS mission must complete a missionary deferment form.
-To defer enrollment and scholarship (if applicable) without reapplying, the following conditions should be met:
+BYU students who want to defer their enrollment while serving an LDS mission must complete the online missionary deferment.
+To defer both enrollment and scholarships without having to reapply to the university, the following conditions should be met:

-- Return for the semester or term indicated on the missionary deferment form.
+- Return to BYU for the semester/term indicated on your deferment